-The 8 Best Consulting Books of 2019
+The 8 Best Consulting Books

 Learn from the best on how to up your skills as a consultant

 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

 Consulting is a diverse, vast and booming field, but it is also very competitive.
 Consulting involves, at its core, solving challenges for other businesses in a way that makes you worth the organization’s time and money.
 Being personable doesn’t hurt, either!
 In order to succeed in this field, you need to know how to analyze business challenges, form relationships, gain trust, manage conflict, think critically and constantly keep up with trends, both those in your industry and in other seemingly unrelated fields.